digipres/publications/ipres/ipres-2011/papers/managing-preservation-networks-issues-of-scale-for-scientific-re.md

   This paper presents issues of scale for scientific research assets which will be explored further on the SCAPE project.
 creators:
-- Conway, Esther
+- Esther Conway
-- Shaon, Arif
+- Arif Shaon
-- Matthews, Brian
+- Brian Matthews
-- Lambert, Simon
+- Simon Lambert
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294274/download
 grand_parent: iPRES